ajmcneil/KendallSignature/README.md

-# extremalcopula
+# KendallSignature
-This package illustrates the paper `On extremal mixtures and attainability of concordance signatures` by Alexander J. McNeil, Johanna G. Neslehova and Andrew D. Smith.
+This package illustrates the paper `On attainability of Kendall's tau matrices and concordance signatures` by Alexander J. McNeil, Johanna G. Neslehova and Andrew D. Smith.

 To install:

-`devtools::install_github("ajmcneil/extremalcopula", build_vignettes = TRUE)`
+`devtools::install_github("ajmcneil/KendallGignature", build_vignettes = TRUE)`

 (Tested on R4.0.2)